BiBa-01/Udacity-Project2-Building-a-CI-CD-Pipeline/README.md

 2. Launch an Azure Cloud Shell, creation of ssh keys and upload of keys to this Repo.
 3. Creation of a Makefile.
 With the Makefile shortcuts to build, test, and deploy a project are created.
 4. Creation of a requirements.txt.
 This file includes the required packages for automated installation.
+5. Creation of virtual environment:
+A Python virtual environment gives the ability to isolate the Python development projects from the system installed Python and other Python environments.
+This gives full control of the project and makes it easily reproducible
+          python3 -m venv ~/.myrepo
+          source ~/.myrepo/bin/activate
+6. xxx